Paul Hankar: Career

 Hankar was born at Frameries, in Hainaut, Belgium, the son of a stonemason.
 He studied at the Royal Academy of Fine Arts in Brussels, where he met fellow student (and future architect) Victor Horta.
 Like Horta, he closely studied the techniques of forged iron, which he would later use in many of his buildings.
 He began his career as a designer and sculptor of funeral monuments.
-From 1879 to 1904, he worked in the studio of the prominent architect Henri Beyaert, a master of eclectic and neoclassical architecture.
+From 1879 to 1894, he worked in the studio of the prominent architect Henri Beyaert, a master of eclectic and neoclassical architecture.
 Through Beyaert, Hankar became an admirer of Eugène Viollet-le-Duc, the French architect who advocated the use of innovative new materials such as iron and glass, while drawing from historical architecture for inspiration.
 Under Beyaert, he was chief designer for the Palacio de Chávarri (1889) in Bilbao, Spain, constructed for the businessman Víctor Chávarri.

-He opened his own office in Brussels in 1893, and began construction of his own house, the Hankar House, at 71, rue Defacqz/Defacqzstraat, in the Saint-Gilles municipality of Brussels.
+He opened his own office in Brussels in 1893, and began the construction of his own house, the Hankar House, at 71, rue Defacqz/Defacqzstraat, in the Saint-Gilles municipality of Brussels.
 This and Victor Horta's Hôtel Tassel (constructed at the same time), are considered the first two houses built in the Art Nouveau style.
 A circa-1894 poster by his friend and frequent collaborator, Adolphe Crespin, advertises Hankar's practice there.
 The Hankar House's facade expresses the building's structure—the eastern third, containing the entrance and stairs, is offset a half-story from the western two-thirds, containing the public rooms.
 A three-story projecting box-bay, supported on stone corbels, provides ample light to the second and third floor rooms and a balcony for the fourth.
 Mural panels by Crespin appear under the windows and in an arcaded frieze at the eaves.
 The interplay between heavy neo-Renaissance elements and materials versus light Art Nouveau detailing and decoration results in a vivid composition.